Blog header image: Understanding Brand Guidelines article.

 How to create brand guidelines

-The challenge with an existing brand update is that it’s already living in the world.
-Updating it requires remembering and revising all of the existing brand touchpoints to reflect the new guidelines.
+The challenge with an existing brand update is that the organization is already out in the world.
+Updating its brand requires remembering and revising all of the existing brand touchpoints to reflect the new guidelines.
 But with detailed brand guidelines, you’ll know what needs to be updated when and how.
-So, where do you start?
-Build the foundation for the rest of your guidelines by clarifying your brand essence.

 1. Clarify your brand essence